Important Note: COVID-19 Travel Restrictions

 For the purpose of working in Canada with a study permit, you will be considered full-time if one of the following is true:

-• You are registered for 6 credit hours of a thesis, integrative project, or IPIAT in a Fall or Winter term
+- You are registered for credit hours in a thesis, integrative project, or IPIAT in a Fall or Winter term

-*As a low-residency program, international students should not normally reside in Canada for the duration of the MALTS program.
+- You are actively enrolled in the MALTS program.
+However, as a low-residency program, international student should not normally reside in Canada for the duration of the MALTS program.

 Getting a Social Insurance Number (SIN)